-The young stellar populations in the optical disk of M31 have been studied previously with ground-based photometric surveys (e.g., Magnier et al. 1993; Massey et al. 2006, hereafter LGGS; Bianchi et al. 2001b) including studies of variables (e.g., Mould et al. 2004).
-OB associations have first been defined by van den Bergh (1964); several studies of stellar populations followed (see Hodge 1992 and references therein) up to the recent ground-based surveys mentioned above.
-Such groundbased surveys have the advantage of a large coverage area, and were used, e.g., by Kang et al. (2009) to select hot stars, define OB associations, and derive the reddening across the disk.
-However, they suffer from the limitations of (1) resolution (e.g., 1".5 corresponds to 5.7 pc linear projected scale at M31), which in turn causes two problems: crowded stars are unresolved, and the sky subtraction may have large uncertainties, and (2) optical colors are saturated at the highest $T{\rm eff}$ , as discussed by Bianchi (2007) and later in this paper.
-Studies were also performed with HST (e.g., Rich & Mighell 1995); several works were focused on the bulge and nucleus (e.g., Lauer et al. 2012 and references therein), and much recent work was also devoted to studying the halo and outermost extended populations (e.g., Cuillandre et al. 2001; Chapman et al. 2006; Brown et al. 2009; Tanaka et al. 2010; Bernard et al. 2012; McConnachie et al. 2009).
-The current and recent star formation was also studied over large galactocentric distances (out to 26 kpc) with GALEX UV widefield imaging (Kang et al. 2009; Thilker et al. 2005) and with IR data (Barmby et al. 2006, 2007); IR data also supported studies of dust (Gordon et al. 2006; Montalto et al. 2009).
+with ground-based photometric surveys (e.g., Magnier et al. 1993, Massey et al. 2006 -hereafter LGGS; Bianchi et al. 2001a) including studies of variables (e.g. Mould et al. 2004).
+OB associations have first been defined by van den Berg (1964); several studies of stellar populations followed (see Hodge 1992 and references therein) up to the recent ground-based surveys mentioned above.
+Such ground-based surveys have the advantage of a large area coverage, and were used e.g. by Kang et al. (2009) to select hot stars, define OB associations, and derive the reddening across the disk.
+However, they suffer from the limitations of (1) resolution (e.g. 1.5" corresponds to 5.7pc linear projected scale at M31), which in turn causes two problems: crowded stars are unresolved, and the sky subtraction may have large uncertainties, and (2) optical colors are saturated at the highest $T{\rm eff}$, as discussed by Bianchi (2007) and later in this paper.
+Studies were also performed with HST (e.g. Rich and Mighell 1995); several works were focused on the bulge and nucleus (e.g. Lauer et al. 2012 and references therein), and much recent work was also devoted to studying the halo and outermost extended populations (e.g. Cuillandre et al. 2001; Chapman et al. 2006; Brown et al. 2009, Tanaka et al. 2010, Bernard et al. 2012, McConnachie et al. 2009).
+The current and recent star formation was also studied over large galactocentric distances (out to 26kpc) with GALEX UV wide-field imaging (Kang et al. 2009; Thilker et al. 2005) and with IR data (Barmby et al. 2007, 2006), IR data also supported studies of dust (Gordon et al. 2006; Montalto et al. 2009).
 Our study provides resolved maps of star-forming regions with a physical characterization of single hot stars, and extinction maps with corresponding resolution down to single-star values in the regions, out to a deprojected distance of 22 kpc.

-The aim of our treasury program (11079) was to characterize the young populations through the identification and measurement of the hottest, most massive stars.
-Our study, resolving individual hot stars in several regions, on one hand can be compared with results from wide-field maps to calibrate star formation rate indicators, and in addition can be used to explore the high-mass portion of the mass function (MF), as well as to optimize selection of candidates for follow-up UV and optical spectroscopy, to derive much-needed abundances for young stars, and mass-loss rates.
-The identification of the hottest stars will also enable interpretation of existing emission-line maps (H ${\alpha}$ , [O III], and [S II]); see Hodge et al. (2011).
-Young stellar clusters have also been studied from these data (Hodge
+The aim of our treasury program (11079) was to characterize the young populations, through the identification and measurement of the hottest, most massive stars.
+Our study, resolving individual hot stars in several regions, on one hand can be compared with results from wide-field maps to calibrate star-formation rate indicators, and in addition can be used to explore the high-mass portion of the mass function (MF), as well as to optimize selection of candidates for follow-up UV and optical spectroscopy, to derive much-needed abundances for young stars, and mass-loss rates.
+The identification of the hottest stars will also enable interpretation of existing emission-line maps (H{α}, [OIII], and [SII]), see Hodge et al. (2011).
+Young stellar clusters have also been studied from these data (Hodge et al. 2010, 2011, 2012) and previous HST imaging (e.g. Krienke & Hodge 2007, Barmby & Huchra 2001).
+A recent compilation of previous M31 cluster data is provided by Kang et al. (2012); the census and characterization of stellar clusters is now being greatly augmented with the PHAT HST survey (Johnson et al. 2012).
+A census of star-forming regions from UV GALEX imaging with low resolution (4.2", or ~16pc) but very deep sensitivity, out to 26kpc radius, was given by Kang et al. (2009), and used to derive the star-formation rate SFR.